Vib-UX/frontend-bmcp/QUICKSTART.md

 ### 3. Generate and Send

-1. Click "Generate BMCP Data" → See encoded message
+1. The BMCP data is automatically generated as you type
-2. Click "Fetch PSBT" → Create unsigned transaction
+2. Click "Send Bitcoin Transaction" → Complete all steps automatically:
+   - Fetches PSBT
-3. Click "Sign PSBT" → Sign with Xverse
+   - Signs with Xverse
-4. Click "Broadcast" → Send to Bitcoin network
+   - Broadcasts to Bitcoin network

 ### 4. Track Transaction